Sanglorian/orcus/Orcus Rulebook - current.md

 You cannot Walk or Dash while prone, which is why you might choose the Crawl action.

+## Create Diversion (standard action)

+You can Create Diversion once per encounter.
+Target any number of enemies within sight.

+*Attack:* Bluff check vs target's passive Insight score.

+*Hit:* You have the momentary diversion you need to attempt a Stealth check while people are aware of you.

 ## Dash (move action)

 When you take the Dash move action, you move your speed +2.
 Until the end of your next turn, you grant combat advantage and suffer a -5 penalty to attacks.

 Your movement provokes opportunity attacks as normal movement does.

+## Deter (standard action)

+*Target:* A creature that can see or hear you.

+*Attack:* Intimidate check vs Will.
+They take a +5 bonus to their Will defense if unfriendly, or +10 if hostile.
+They gain a further +5 bonus if you do not speak in a language that they understand.

+*Hit:* The target cannot take an action of your choice until the end of their next turn.

+*Miss:* The target cannot be the target of your Deter or Unnerve action again until the end of this encounter.

+*Effect:* The target becomes hostile if it was not already.

+## Feint (standard action)

+You can Feint once per encounter.

+*Target:* An adjacent enemy.

+*Attack:* Bluff check vs target's passive Insight score.

+*Hit:* You gain combat advantage against the target until the end of your next turn.

 ## Five-Foot Step (move action)